-Zero Hour (Resident Evil Series #0) is a 2004 science fiction horror novel written by S. D. Perry, published by Pocket Star Books, and based on the Resident Evil: Zero Hour video game.
+Zero Hour (Resident Evil Series #0) is a 2004 science fiction horror novel written by S. D. Perry, published by Pocket Books, and based on the Resident Evil: Zero Hour video game.
 Sent to investigate a series of grisly murders in Raccoon City, S.T.A.R.S.
 Bravo Team scrambles into action.
 On the way to the scene, Bravo’s helicopter crashes.
 Although everyone survives, what they discover next is gruesome: an overturned military transport truck riddled with corpses — and that’s only the beginning of their nightmare.

 - Billy and Rebecca are great characters